 To read about this tutorial, download the PDF.

 This Controller shows a particular use of Beatsurfing, in which basic interactions are set between objects.
 Herrmutt Lobby used the app to create modular synthesis on a simple beat—kick, snare, and voice (vocals by MC NON of the Shadow Huntaz, a long-time Herrmutt Lobby collaborator).

 This scene demonstrate the use of the Line operator with direction detection enabled to play different drums according to the direction you slide your fingers to create interesting beats.

 It also demonstrate the use of overlapping operators.
-The Pink octogone Polygon operator play strings while the overlapped Blue octogone Polygon operator plays the same drums as the Lines.
+The Pink Octogonal Operator plays the strings while the overlapped Blue Octogonal Operator plays the same drums as the Lines.